Axia-Tech/AXIA-wiki/docs/general/claims.md

 > **NOTICE**: It is much more secure to download and use the MyCrypto app locally.
 You can always
 > find the most up-to-date releases of the desktop app on their [releases page][mycrypto].

-You will need a AXIASolar account to claim your DOT.
+You will need a AXIASolar account to claim your SOLAR.
 Please follow the instructions on the [account generation][] page for generating a new AXIASolar account.

-You can use the [claims guide](https://claims.axiasolar.network/) to claim DOT that were purchased in the form of DOT Allocation Indicators on Ethereum before June 30, 2020.
+You can use the [claims guide](https://claims.axiacoin.network/) to claim SOLAR that were purchased in the form of SOLAR Allocation Indicators on Ethereum before June 30, 2020.
 These steps are broken down in the remaining sections of this page.

-#### Claiming your DOT with MyCrypto
+#### Claiming your SOLAR with MyCrypto

 The AXIASolar-JS [Claims app][] helps you sign a message from MyCrypto.
-MyCrypto is a good choice in case you have stored the key to the Ethereum account holding your DOT indicator tokens on a hardware device like a Ledger Nano S or a Trezor.
+MyCrypto is a good choice in case you have stored the key to the Ethereum account holding your SOLAR indicator tokens on a hardware device like a Ledger Nano S or a Trezor.
 It also supports raw private keys, mnemonics, and Parity signer.

 Once you've downloaded MyCrypto and have it running locally (we recommend an air-gapped computer for maximum security), you can start by navigating to the Claims app on AXIASolar-JS Apps.
-Select the account you would like to claim the DOT into and click the blue "Continue" button to proceed.
+Select the account you would like to claim the SOLAR into and click the blue "Continue" button to proceed.
 Your screen should look something like this:

 ![claim-1](../assets/new-claims/claim-1.jpg)

-Now you will need to provide the Ethereum address that is associated with the DOT indicator tokens that you will claim.
+Now you will need to provide the Ethereum address that is associated with the SOLAR indicator tokens that you will claim.
 Enter the Ethereum address into the box and click "Continue".

 ![claim-2](../assets/new-claims/claim-2.jpg)